Best High-Yield Savings Accounts UK 2026: Earn Up to 7.5% Interest

 What Does "High-Yield" Actually Mean in 2026?

 A true high-yield account in 2026 should offer at least 4.5% AER (Annual Equivalent Rate).
-Anything below that, and you're effectively subsidizing your bank's profits.
-The best accounts are offering 5-7.5%, depending on type and restrictions.
+In January 2026, the Bank of England base rate sits at 4.75%, and top accounts are offering 5-7.5% depending on type and restrictions.
+Don't confuse "high-yield" with "complex"—many top-paying accounts are straightforward with no minimum balances or monthly fees.

 Top High-Yield Providers January 2026